VK (service): Prosecution of users in Russia

 In July 2012, VKontakte was accused of close cooperation with the Centre for Combating Extremism (Centre E), a unit within the Russian Ministry of Internal Affairs heavily criticized for repressing opposition activists.
 For publications, reposts, comments and likes posted on their VKontakte pages, dozens of Russian citizens were sentenced to fines, suspended sentences and imprisonment.
 Most of the cases against users are qualified as propaganda of extremism, xenophobia and Nazism.
 Statistically, among all the social networking services available in Russia, the users of VKontakte were targeted by police almost exclusively.

 Events and projects

+Automated workplace of a civil servant

+By 2023, on the basis of VK, the “Automated workplace of a civil servant” (АРМ ГС in Russian) was developed, to which it is planned to transfer all Russian civil servants.
+AWP includes mail, calendar, cloud storage, instant messenger, supports audio and video calls.
+It should replace Telegram, WhatsApp, Gmail, Google Docs, Zoom and Skype widely used in Russia.
+Thus, the Russian government intends to exclude foreign services from the public administration system.
+Officials were supposed to switch to "Automated workplace" from May 1, 2023.

+In June 2023, the Ministry of Digital Development, Communications and Mass Media announced a competition for software developers to "scale" the workspace and provide the necessary level of cryptographic protection.
+It is planned to spend 9 million rubles on the project.

 Hackathons

 VK organized their first 24-hour Hackathon in 2015 from 31 October to 1 November.
 The participants were invited to develop projects united by a common idea: “Make it Simple!”
 (Russian: «Упрощайте!»).
 34 teams took part in the competition.
 A prize pool of 300 thousand rubles was split among the winners.

 The second VK Hackathon took place from 26 to 27 November 2016.
 The participants developed projects for the community app platform.
 The “Search for Lost Cats” (Russian: «Поиск пропавших котиков») app won the “Developers’ Choice” category.
 The prize pool for the event was 300 thousand rubles.

 The third VK Hackathon took place from 20 to 22 October 2017 with 320 participants competing in the event.
 The prize pool was one million rubles.
 An application designed to help users navigate the State Hermitage Museum won the “Culture” category.